 Step 2: JB Sentral to Gemas

-From JB Sentral, catch train 40 (daily at 8.45am, takes 4.5hours), 42 (daily at 10.10am, takes 4.5hours) or 44 (daily at 11.40pm, takes 4hours) to Gemas, the railway junction between the Malaysian east and west coast rail networks.
+From JB Sentral, catch train 40 (daily at 8.45am, takes 4.5hours), or 42 (daily at 10.10am, takes 4.5hours) to Gemas, the railway junction between the Malaysian East and West Coast rail networks.
+Please note that train schedules can change, so it’s important to verify the most recent information before your trip.
+You can check the latest schedules on the KTM Malaysia website or through online booking platforms.

 Trains from all directions stop at this town.
 It’s worth spending some time in Gemas as well, because of its proximity to Gunung Ledang (or Mount Ophir), a climbable mountain.
 Gemas was also near the site of a fierce, historic battle during the Malayan Campaign of World War Two, where invading Japanese troops fought and overwhelmed British forces.